starship/starship/docs/advanced-config/README.md

 ## TransientPrompt and TransientRightPrompt in Bash

-The [Ble.sh](https://github.com/akinomyoga/ble.sh) framework allows you to replace the previous-printed prompt with custom strings.
+The [Ble.sh](https://github.com/akinomyoga/ble.sh) framework at v0.4 or higher allows you to replace the previous-printed prompt with custom strings.
 This is useful in cases where all the prompt information is not always needed.
 To enable this, put this in `~/.bashrc` `bleopt prompt_ps1_transient=<value>`: